yasinahmadpoor/web-scraping/README.md

 ## About

 This repository contains two Python scripts for obtaining information about second-hand cars from 'Divar' and financial market data from the 'Network for Gold and Currency Information'.
+Note: Due to rate limiting on requests, if you intend to make multiple calls to these pages, consider using a rotating proxies.

 ## Features